bouldeterre/DLimg/README.md

 DLimg
 =====

-little scripts to download some sweet pictures from a popular website.
+little scripts to download some sweet pictures from popular websites.